-Note 19: impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information, estimates of probability of default and loss given default.
+Note 19: impairment of financial instruments, determining inputs into the ECL measurement model, including incorporation of forward-looking information, estimates of probability of default and loss given default.

-On the one hand with the lower Covid-19 risks and the uncertainties brought about by the global pandemic following the successful vaccination program implemented by the government and the corresponding easing in lock down measures and on the other with significant pressure on household incomes caused by rising inflation and interest rates, the Bank has revisited the estimation of probability of default (PDs) for retail mortgage customers as well as the macro scenarios related to the estimation of loss given default (LGDs) for the retail customers.
+With continued significant pressure on household incomes caused by rising inflation and interest rates, the Bank has revisited the estimation of probability of default (PDs) for retail mortgage customers as well as the macro scenarios related to the estimation of loss given default (LGDs) for the retail customers.
 The following key changes have been made to the estimations.

-- The probability of default of the base case has been determined for different portfolios separately and overall average increased from 1.50% to 1.84%.
+• The probability of default of the base case has been determined for different portfolios separately and overall average increased from 1.84% to 1.87%.
 The PDs for the different macro scenarios have been adjusted similarly.
-Due to low LTV of the portfolio of retail mortgage loans in Stage 1, the effect of changes in the PDs does not materially affect the output of the ECL model. - The macro scenario weightings for the better case, base case and worse case have been changed from 5%, 80% and 15% in 2021 to 5%, 75% and 20% in 2022 respectively.
-This change did not have a significant effect on the ECL for retail customers. - Stress on property valuations has been estimated for different portfolios separately and the average has been increased from 36% to 46% for the worst-case macro scenario.
+Due to low LTV of the portfolio of retail mortgage loans in Stage 1, the effect of changes in the PDs does not materially affect the output of the ECL model.

+• The macro scenario weightings for the better case, base case and worse case have remained the same as 5%, 75% and 20% in both 2022 and 2023.
+These scenarios do not have a significant effect on the ECL for retail customers.

+• Stress on property valuations has been estimated for different portfolios separately and the average has been increased from 45.8% to 47.5% for the worst-case macro scenario.